 Atopic dermatitis in babies begins after the age of 3 months.
 Lesions are intensively itchy papules and vesicles, which soon discharge serous fluids.
-Lesions begin on the face, but can involve the rest of the body.
-But, usually, there is sparing of the diaper area and secondary infection is common.
+Lesions begin on the face but can involve the rest of the body.
+But, usually, there is sparing of the diaper area, and secondary infection is common.

-Dry, leathery and extremely itchy, raised areas (plaques), mainly on the elbow and knee flexors.
+Dry, leathery, and extremely itchy, raised areas (plaques), mainly on the elbow and knee flexors.
 Sometimes, a reversed (extensor) pattern may be seen.

 Systemic antibiotics are used in patients with extensive infected lesions.
-Systemic steroids with the availability of potent topical steroids and systemic corticosteroids have reduced the eczema substantially.
+Systemic steroids with the availability of potent topical steroids and systemic corticosteroids have reduced eczema substantially.

-Especially, the sedating ones are used regularly to overcome the itching and are of great value in whom sleep is interrupted.
+The sedating ones are used regularly to overcome the itching and are of great value in whom sleep is interrupted.